 I never thought I’d be the mum sat in NICU with a premature baby, especially after having 3 older children whom I carried to term.

 The next morning I still hadn’t felt much of baby.
 So we dropped our older children off at my mum’s and made our way to the midwifery unit at RSH.
-We were expecting to be strapped up to the monitors for an hour or so and sent home.
-To be reassured that all was fine and baby was just sleepy that day!
+We were expecting to be strapped up to the monitors for an hour or so and sent home; reassured that all was fine and baby was just sleepy that day!

 Being checked over at hospital

-Strapped up to the machines we were, ice cold water drank and on my left side I lay.
-Dan holding the Doppler disc on my bump who remained still the whole time.
+I was strapped up to the machines and made to drink ice cold water, whilst lying on my left side to try and make baby move.
+Dan held the Doppler disc on my bump who remained still the whole time.
 My blood pressure was unusually high so the midwife went to call the consultants to see what they suggested.
-Our worries about baby were reassured though as we could hear his little heart beating away.
+Our worries about baby were reassured though, as we could hear his little heart beating away.

-Still lay there feeling a little worse for wear, the midwife returned and told us we were being transferred, NOW, by ambulance to our consultant unit as they weren’t happy with my blood pressure.
+Still lay there feeling a little worse for wear, the midwife returned and told us we were being transferred, NOW, by ambulance to our consultant unit.
+They weren’t happy with my blood pressure.
 Dan went ahead to meet us there and the midwife accompanied me in the back of the ambulance as we were blue lighted to PRH, our nearest women and children’s hospital.
 During our journey, I started to feel contractions but baby still wasn’t moving.

 We arrived onto labour ward and Dan met us soon after.
 Lots of concerned faces entered and left our room and after being prodded and poked, scanned and monitored we were met with a dilemma.